 A major reason why higher education (and the accompanying stress, rankings, etc.) is such a big deal is because of the gap in earnings between high school graduates and college graduates.
 This forms a basic level of inequality.
 On top of that, the CEO-to-worker pay gap is substantial and widening.
 Wages have stagnated despite increases in productivity in the past few decades, and the rich have gotten richer.
 Vast inequality is a clear source of discontent.

 Sandel posits that it's about more than just money.
 He claims, "The meritocratic age has also inflicted a more insidious injury on working people: eroding the dignity of work."
 It is easy, but a common mistake, to think that the market value of someone's work accurately reflects their contribution to the common good.
-For example, Sandel makes the bold claim that "caring for people's health is morally more important than catering to their desire to play slot machines," which calls into question whether it's justifiable for a casino owner to earn thousands of times more than a doctor or nurse.
+For example, Sandel claims that "caring for people's health is morally more important than catering to their desire to play slot machines," which calls into question whether it's justifiable for a casino owner to earn thousands of times more than a nurse.
 Unfortunately, the link between income and value is pervasive in our society today, partly due to meritocratic sorting, and it has depleted self-esteem while generating populist discontent.
 (Recall the rise in deaths of despair among people without a bachelor's degree.)

 The standard economic approach regarding the common good is to increase growth by satisfying consumer preferences.
 Again, this often leads to the mistaken belief that higher earners make more valuable contributions to the common good than lower earners.
-Sandel proposes an alternative mindset: instead of adding up everyone's preferences into a giant number, there should be "an independent moral judgment that the labor market, however efficient, cannot provide."
+Sandel proposes an alternative cultural mindset: instead of adding up everyone's preferences into a giant number, there should be "an independent moral judgment that the labor market, however efficient, cannot provide."
 He cites Hegel and Durkheim, who, unlike many present-day economists, "did not see work mainly as a means to the end of consumption," but rather, "a socially integrating activity, an arena of recognition, a way of honoring our obligation to contribute to the common good."

-For progressives, one appealing target of reform is the looming financial industry.
+For progressives, one appealing target of reform Sandel points out is the looming financial industry.
 In theory, financial activities help the "real economy" by allocating capital to projects like businesses, roads, and hospitals.
 But in reality, complex derivatives and other financial instruments actually hurt the economy through rent extraction.
 High-speed trading and credit default swaps are two examples of "financial innovation[s] of dubious economic value," according to Sandel.
 On top of that, because financiers have high incomes, they are also perceived to have high status.
 Neil Barofsky, a former federal prosecutor, describes how this led to the 2008 bailout, which cemented the belief that bankers ought to be paid: